open62541/open62541-www/doc/master/_sources/server.rst.txt

     *
     * @param server The server object.
     * @param waitInternal Should we wait for messages in the networklayer?
-    *        Otherwise, the timouts for the networklayers are set to zero.
+    *        Otherwise, the timeouts for the networklayers are set to zero.
     *        The default max wait time is 200ms.
     * @return Returns how long we can wait until the next scheduled
     *         callback (in ms) */